gregelious/MKS21X-CtoF/README.md

 Did not finish but this is what I was able to come up with, I have to figure out how to get inputs as doubles instead of strings.

-Also could not figure out how to commit and push from git bash, I dragged my files here so I dont know if the code will be shown properly, I will also type it here:
+Also could not figure out how to commit and push from git bash, I dragged my files here so I dont know if the code will be shown properly, I will also paste it here:

 /** parameter for celcius to farenheit should just be a variable for celcius, and visa versa.
 They should be double since inputs can have decimals.